-The investees are social entrepreneurs and nonprofit organizations led by communities of color that operate in under-invested neighborhoods.
+The investees are social entrepreneurs and nonprofit organizations, guided by communities of color, that have an impact in under-invested neighborhoods.
 They are:

 - Infinite Focus Schools (IFS) is a digital self-regulation and emotional health platform that helps historically excluded or under-resourced youth manage emotions and toxic stress.
 IFS is delivered through a web-based platform that meets youth where they are, through technology, and empowers them with tools that they can carry around in their pockets.
 The platform uses gamification and engaging video content that teaches youth about emotional functions and empowers them to build skills to manage toxic stress.

 - Smart from the Start (Smart) is a trauma-informed, multi-generational family support and community engagement organization with a mission to promote the healthy development of young children and families living in the most under-resourced communities.
 Smart’s evidence-based, culturally reflective approach empowers low-income families and communities with the resources, tools and support to break cycles of generational poverty, chronic stress and school underachievement.